King's X: Inside Out era (2005–present)

-In mid-2015, the band was back on tour, playing numerous dates on the east coast.
+In mid-2015, the band was back on tour, playing numerous dates on the East Coast.
 They also played shows for July in Texas.
 In June 2015, Doug Pinnick announced that King's X were committed to begin work on a new studio album, their first since 2008's XV.
 The band signed a world-wide record deal on October 8, 2018, with Australian independent record label, Golden Robot Records, who had planned to release their new album in the U.S, Australia and Europe sometime in 2019; however, the project's release had faced myriad delays within the next few years, due to COVID-related manufacturing issues as well as the slow progress of the band working on the album, which had been mastered by April 2022.
 A month later, it was announced that King's X had signed again to Inside Out/Sony Music and their new album would be released on September 2, 2022.
 The band revealed Three Sides of One as the album's title on June 24, 2022; released on September 2 of that year, three singles were released to support Three Sides of One: "Let It Rain", "Give It Up", and "All God's Children".

-Although Pinnick had initially stated that Three Side of One could be King's X's final studio album, he mentioned in an August 2022 interview that there are numerous songs that did not make the cut and could be used for the band's next album: "Ty came in with four, Jerry came in with three, and I came in with 27."
+Although Pinnick had initially stated that Three Side of One could be King's X's final studio album, he mentioned in an August 2022 interview that there were numerous songs that did not make the cut and could be used for the band's next album: "Ty came in with four, Jerry came in with three, and I came in with 27."
 He added, "We would play one of mine, one of Ty's, and one of Jerry's, then do another round.
 Ty wanted to keep going until they ran out.
 We needed more songs, so we played more of mine.
 We recorded ten of my songs, and only some of them got on the record.
 We knew some of those weren't quite ready, and we had enough songs.
 Maybe we'll put them on the next record.
 I still have about 30 songs.
 I know Ty and Jerry both have some more songs to use on the next record."
 In an October 2024 interview with Bravewords.com, Pinnick said that he has "submitted a handful of new songs" and "Ty and Jerry have both said they have a bunch of tunes" for the next King's X album, adding, "So, the next thing is to finally figure out when we want to get together and the whole thing you have to go through to make a record – because we live in three different parts of the country.
 So, sooner or later we'll get serious.
 We haven't yet really, but we talk about it – so that's a good thing."